medicowriter/medicowriter.github.io/README.md

 # MedicoWriter - Professional Medical Writing Portfolio

-A high-converting, SEO-optimized portfolio website for Dr. Shradhha Mulange, designed for pharmaceutical and biotech clients.
+A high-converting, SEO-optimized portfolio website for **MedicoWriter**, designed for pharmaceutical and biotech clients.
+This project focuses on professional medical writing services including regulatory documents, clinical trials, and biostatistics.

 ## 🚀 Deployment